-In 1992, Holland went for screening to the Naval Special Warfare Development Group (DEVGRU, Seal Team 6).
+In 1992, Holland went for screening by the Naval Special Warfare Development Group (DEVGRU, Seal Team 6).
 This organization recruits the top 1% of all SEALS in the Navy.
 In the summer of 1992, he left SEAL Team 8 and checked in to DEVGRU.
 Only three years later, Kevin Holland left the Navy.

 Private sector and then Delta Force

-He attended selection with 116 other candidates, and one month later, 16 of them remained.
+He attended the selection with 116 other candidates, and one month later, 16 of them remained.
 Holland was then assigned to Fort Bragg and the US Army Special Operations Command in 2002.

-He completed the 8 month Special Forces Qualification Course (Q Course) in 2005 and earned his Special Forces Tab and Green Beret.
+He completed the 8-month Special Forces Qualification Course (Q Course) in 2005 and earned his Special Forces Tab and Green Beret.